Do you want to learn how to store your hemp flower, and also understand why a storage plan is super important? God, then you’re in the right place.

 Best way to store hemp flower

 First, let’s talk about the best type of container.
 Glass is a great option because unlike plastics, it’s more durable and doesn’t have harmful BPA’s.
 The darker and more opaque the glass, the better.
 It will help keep light out.
 Also, you’ll want a glass jar or container that comes with an airtight lid.
 The lid can either screw-on tight or lock securely into place.
+These containers are great as they can store moonrocks as well.

 Once you’ve identified the container you want, consider buying an inexpensive humidity pack like the ones on Marijuana Packaging.
 They offer humidity control and also prevent terpenes from losing their potency.
 This is important because each time you open your stash jar, the terpenes escape.
 Plus, these packs keep your buds from drying out too much.